By Chris Dumm

 You just can’t buy that kind of fun.

 But hope springs eternal.
-Today’s Ruger-owned Marlin may yet rescue this design from a shameful demise (I keep hoping they’ll make it) but for now, if you want a good one, you have to get an old one.
+Today’s Ruger-owned Marlin may yet rescue this classic design from its shameful demise.
+Hope springs eternal, but for now, if you want a good one, you have to get an old one.
 And if you get the chance to buy one, don’t pass it up.

 More accurate than I could hope to be with iron sights.
-The excellent trigger, long barrel and sighting radius make it a marvelous offhand rifle.
+The excellent trigger, long barrel and sight radius make it a marvelous off-hand rifle.

-Marlin has had handling nailed for 120 years.
-(Loading ergonomics are a different story: **1/2.
-The old-style tubular magazine loading was vastly better then than it is now, but still awkward. )
+Marlin had handling nailed for 120 years.
+Loading ergonomics are a different story: ( *1/2).
+The old-style tubular magazine loading was vastly better then than it is now, but still awkward.

 It ate my whole bag of leftover .22s and then some.